How Tax Reform, Wages, and Benefits Costs May Affect Employer-Employee Relationships

 Some employers are looking for ways to protect employees from downside financial risk associated with healthcare.
 For example companies may help fund more of their employees’ deductibles or offer voluntary supplemental insurance plans that help employees avoid catastrophic medical costs such as hospitalizations or cancer treatment.

 The current tax law leaves the 401k intact and raises the annual contribution cap to $20,000 a year, but many wonder for how long.
 A recent Forbes article explains that the government loses billions of dollars in potential revenue from 401k taxes, making retirement plans an attractive target for changing tax laws if the government needs more revenue in the future.
 What would this mean for retirement savings?

 According to a survey by BlackRock, 47% of employees surveyed agreed that they do not know how much money they need to save in order to fund the retirement they want.
 Many workers know they should strive to save 15% of their salary in a 401k yet fall short of that goal.

 Employers are seeking new benefit strategies to help employees better fund their future retirements.
-Benefits managers should analyse potential programmes to help employees gain a firmer financial footing, including: Increasing the employer match for 401(k) plans, providing financial planning and budgeting services, and helping younger workers repay student loans.
+Benefits managers should analyze potential programs to help employees gain a firmer financial footing, including: Increasing the employer match for 401(k) plans, providing financial planning and budgeting services, and helping younger workers repay student loans.

 Compensation: Effects of global economic growth and U.S. tax cuts

-Because the U.S. corporate tax rate will drop from 35% to 21% and the global economy posted its best performance since 2007, many businesses expect to increase their profits in 2018.
+Because the U.S. corporate tax rate will drop from 35% to 21% and the global economy posted its best performance since 2007, many businesses expect to increase their bottom lines in 2018.
 What will that mean for wage inflation?